Aegina Retreats

 This is an online version of Fluid Creativity Through Painting workshop on the creative process through painting and beyond.

 We’re often told to “get into the flow”, to create from a place of openness and movement.
 But what does that really mean?
 Over the past 35 years, as a craftsman, artist and scientist, I’ve explored this question deeply.
+What I offer here is not a fixed method but a personal synthesis: insights drawn from the works and theories of many creative minds, combined with my own lived experience.

 Together, we’ll enter a kind of alternative reality shaped by the nature of water.
 We’ll use it as a metaphor and a guide to understand how creativity works, how we relate to our tools and how we engage with the world around us.